AnuragKSinha/spring-boot-microservices-workshop/README.md

    * When does the circuit up-trip?
      1. How long to wait till the circuit breaker tries again?

+__NOTE__: The circuit breaker parameters can derived with try and error

 <img width="896" alt="Screenshot 2023-04-15 at 6 52 12 PM" src="https://user-images.githubusercontent.com/26598629/232306007-a36fa165-b9a0-422e-8cb2-7cee3dbffe24.png">